bliptech-blipboard/nlog/readme.md

 ## It's really just the `NetworkTarget`

-All features of this target are implemented on top of NLog's existing features in the sense that each configuration of `BlipboardNetwork` could be replaced with an equivalent configuration of `Network`.
+All features of this target are implemented on top of NLog's existing features in the sense that each configuration of the `BlipboardNetwork` target could be replaced with an equivalent configuration of NLog's `Network` target.

 This includes the collapsers, which would then require those regexes to be defined in variables in the `nlog.config` and used in respective layouters.